Mailhardener information security

 The Mailhardener is the primary and exclusive means of access to customer data.

-The Mailhardener API data security features are:
+The Mailhardener API information security features are:

 Following industry best practices Mailhardener exclusively uses TLS certificates with a short lifespan, currently using a maximum lifetime of 90 days.
 Upon renewal of the certificates new cryptographic keys are always re-generated.